Agilent Technologies (USA)

-She received her BS in Chemistry from the State University of New York (SUNY) at Albany and her PhD in Chemistry from SUNY Buffalo.
-As part of her doctoral project, she performed method development for profiling biological samples to determine markers of oxidative stress and autism.
 Charmion then pursued a Postdoctoral fellowship at National Jewish Health followed by a position as Instructor at the University of Colorado Denver|Anschutz working in the laboratory of Dr. Nichole Reisdorph.
-There, she performed targeted and untargeted liquid chromatography mass spectrometry-based metabolomics for asthma and chronic obstructive pulmonary disease projects.
+She performed targeted and untargeted liquid chromatography mass spectrometry-based metabolomics for asthma and chronic obstructive pulmonary disease projects.
 She also worked towards understanding the biological effects of cigarette smoking on a healthy metabolome using an emphysema mouse model, and determining parallels between mouse and human data for translation studies.
-She currently works in the School of Pharmacy at the University of Colorado where she continues this research.
 Her other contribution to metabolomics involves taking a systems biology approach by integrating functional genomics and metabolomics data.
 Charmion recently accepted a position with Agilent Technologies as an Applications Scientist where she consults with clients nationwide on their LCMS-based projects.

 Charmion has been active in the Metabolomics Society for the past two years where she was a member of the EMN Committee from 2016-2017, and currently serves as Chair for 2017-2018.